PavlaBerankova/PavlaBerankova/README.md

 <!-- ![MasterHead](https://github.com/PavlaBerankova/PavlaBerankova/assets/107038196/373d6310-4f90-471d-8fc9-f44932075353) -->

 <!--  # **$\color{rgb(250,190,48)}{\huge{\textbf{ iOS and Frontend Dev | Code with Passion}}}$** -->
-# Programming for Fun
+# Programming for not just Fun

 ## About me
 👩‍💻 I started learning programming since 2022, during my parental leave, first with Swift.

-🌱 Along the way I’ve explored some web basics (HTML, CSS, JS), React Native and lately Python and Kotlin.
+🌱 Along the way I’ve explored some web basics (HTML, CSS), React Native.

-✨ I enjoy UI/UX design, building mobile apps, and discovering how things work across platforms.

-📱 My main focus is mobile development, but I like to try a bit of everything to keep learning and growing.
+✨ I have been working as a PHP programmer since 2026, making websites on a company CMS and learning the Laravel framework in my free time.

 ⸻